新加坡华语资料库

 SAMPLE SENTENCE

-Located at Jurong West Street 61, the food centre beside Pioneer Mall is set to officially open this coming Sunday (8 October).
-Three tray return robots were specially brought in to roam along the aisles, making this food centre the first in Singapore to utilise tray return robots.
+Located at Jurong West Street 61, the hawker centre beside Pioneer Mall is set to officially open this Sunday (8 October).
+Three tray-return robots have been specially brought in to rove between the tables, making this hawker centre the first in Singapore to utilise tray-return robots.
 (Lianhe Wanbao, 5/10/2017)

 其他地区用语